Practical Seminar on Developing Sustainable Local Communities (3400011)

 ３） On-site Research Training (ORT)

-◆The fields are Shirakawa Town and Higashi-Shirakawa Village in Japan and a rural community in Laos.
+◆The fields are Higashi-Shirakawa Village in Japan and a rural community in Laos.
 Higashi-Shirakawa Village is a typical rural community in Japan where dense linkages are established between nature and human beings as, while problems of decreasing population and aging exist.
 In Laos, the economic growth has just started and the institutions and policies of the nation has changed drastically and the changes of local communities and family lives have occurred.

 ◆Field work in Japan (3 days with 2 nights stay in July, tentative): The students will learn community development activities

 ◆Field work in Laos (10 days in November, tentative):

 ４）Presentation in the field: The students will make presentation on the research outputs to receive the comments and feedback from the local stakeholders at Higashi-Shirakawa Village.

 The university covers almost transportation fee of field survey however a part of it would be needed, and the actual expenses of food and accommodation will be needed.

 Maximum number of the students is limited to be 7 to 8, the participants will be selected when exceed the number.

-Contribution to seminar 30%, Contribution to the field survey 40%, Contents of report and presentation 70%
+Contribution to seminar 30%, Contribution to the field survey 40%, Contents of report and presentation 30%

 Watanabe, Seiichiro et al. (Eds).
 “Rinsho Kankyo Gaku (Clinical Environmental Studies),” Nagoya Daigaku Shuppan Kai (Nagoya University Press), 2014 (in Japanese).
 Another textbooks will be indicated in the class.